top of page

 Breathing exercises are generally considered safe for most people.
 However, in some rare cases, they can cause adverse effects, especially if not done properly or if an individual has pre-existing health conditions such as respiratory issues, cardiovascular problems, or a history of panic attacks.
 Over-breathing or hyperventilation can lead to lightheadedness, dizziness, or feelings of faintness.
 Those with existing health concerns or who find breathing exercises lead to discomfort should consult a healthcare provider before continuing the practice.

-Summary of breathwork basics
+Summary: Fundamentals of breathwork

 In this comprehensive exploration of breathwork, we have journeyed through the transformative practice from its ancient origins such as Pranayama and Qi Gong to its modern application within Western wellness circles.
 We've delved into the scientific rationale behind breathwork, understanding how this deceptively simple act can significantly impact both our physiological and psychological states, promoting mental clarity and emotional balance.